CiscoDevNet/pathman-sr/README.md

 ![](demo/setup-path-panel.png)
-Figure 3.
+Figure 2.
 Search for an optimal path

+This shows the selected path that was in turn deployed (programmed) into the network.

 In this example an SR-path between atl and chi has been requested.
 This panel shows the SR-paths computed.
 The path selected on the right is highlighted in the topology on the left.

 ![](demo/path-deployed-message.png)
-Figure 2.
+Figure 3.
 Path has been deployed

+This shows the selected path that was in turn deployed (programmed) into the network.

 ![](demo/deployed-path-list.png)
-Figure 3.
+Figure 4.
 List of all deployed paths

+This panel shows the list of deployed (active) SR-paths on right and the selected one is highlighted in the topology.

 ![](demo/node-details.png)
-Figure 4.
+Figure 5.
 Random node info.
 Link and/or path details are also available in one-two-click

+And finally the panel provides information on specific nodes.

 ## Prerequisites
 ### For Pathman SR users